Richy1989/NovusNodes/README.md

 For Node API for .NET a Shared DLL has to be compiled.
 More info here: https://microsoft.github.io/node-api-dotnet/scenarios/dotnet-js.html

+## Plugins
+In order to create a plugin the **NovusNodoPluginLibrary.dll** has to be referenced in a Razor Component Project.
+The Plugin needs to adapt the following attribute: `[NovusPlugin("7BA6BE2A-19A1-44FF-878D-3E408CA17366", "JS Function", "#ea899a")]`
+Check the "NovusNodoUIPLugin" project for a sample implementation.

 ## Technologies Used

 - **Framework**: C# Blazor for frontend and backend integration.